Data Warehouse

 This platform combines several technologies and components that enable data to be used.
 It allows the storage of a large volume of data, but also the query and analysis.
 The objective is to transform raw data into useful information, and to make it available and accessible to users.

-A data warehouse is usually separate from the operational database of a company.
+A data warehouse is usually separated from the operational database of a company.
 It allows users to draw on historical and current data to make better decisions.

 Over time, computers have become more complex.
 The amount of data available to businesses has increased dramatically.
 Therefore, data warehouses have become indispensable.